nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 public loading$ = this.loading.asObservable();
 ```

-Then you can either manually update its value before and after calling
+Then you can either manually update the subject's value before and after
-the `PaginatedEndpoint<T, Q>` or rather use the operator
+calling the `PaginatedEndpoint<T, Q>` or rather use the operator
 `indicate(indicator: Subject<boolean>)` I've introduced in my article
 about
 [loading indication in Angular](https://nils-mehlhorn.de/posts/indicating-loading-the-right-way-in-angular).